je-peeva/skillo-automation-project/test-cases/login-tests.md

 **Steps**:

 1. Go to Login page.
-2. Populate all required fields within the form using valid data.
+2. Fill in all required fields within the form using valid data.
 3. Click on "Sign in" button.

 **Expected result**: